marianagyby/marianagyby/README.md

 🌍 Based in Calgary, Canada

 📈 Are you looking for a data-driven problem solver with a strong foundation in data science and machine learning?
-I'm a recent graduate from the University of British Columbia's [Master of Data Science](https://github.com/UBC-MDS) program, and I'm enthusiastic about leveraging data to drive informed decision-making and find actionable insights for modern problems.
+I'm a recent [Master of Data Science](https://github.com/UBC-MDS) graduate from the University of British Columbia, and I'm passionate about using data to drive informed decision-making and uncover actionable insights for modern problems.

 🤝 Let's Connect: